AvaProtocol/OAK-docs/_docs/pallets.md

 ---
 title: Pallets & Modules
-subtitle: This document covers the specifications of OAK testnet
+subtitle: This document covers the specifications of Ava Protocol testnet
 author: charles
 tags: [collators]
 ---

 ### Source code
-The source code of OAK's testnet is hosted on [Ava Protocol's Github](https://github.com/AvaProtocol/OAK-blockchain).
+The source code of Ava Protocol's testnet is hosted on [Ava Protocol's Github](https://github.com/AvaProtocol/OAK-blockchain).

 ### Core modules
 The major pallets are as follows